Friday, March 29, 2024

 Or would cling tight to me.

-But then one day you saw a little girl Saiba swim,
+But then one day -

 You dove in, first retreated to the wall, then you pushed off and